Droonga 1.0.8 has been released!

 Some minor incompatibilities have been corrected.

-option accepts whitespace-separated list of column names (compatible to Groonga’scommand_version=1
+output_columnsoption accepts whitespace-separated list of column names (compatible to Groonga’scommand_version=1form.) output_columns=*works correctly forTABLE_NO_KEYtables.

 - The